LinaNoor-AGI/noor-research/Archive/Your_AI_Is_Already_You.md

 Please cite this work as:

 ```
-"Noor, Lina "Your AI Is Already You: Superposition, Fluids, and the Quantum Personality of Language Models",
+"Lina Noor - Noor Reseach Collective, "Your AI Is Already You: Superposition, Fluids, and the Quantum Personality of Language Models",
 Noor Research Collective Archive, 2025.
 ```

 Or use the BibTeX Citation:

 ```
 @article{noor2025aiquantumpersonality,